NSBLab/BrainEigenmodes/README.md

 Uses an eigenmode-based analysis to study how the geometric structure of the brain constrains function captured by fMRI

-The code also serves as a toolbox for people to calculate surface and/or volume geometric eigenmodes using their own data
+The code also serves as a toolbox for people to calculate surface and/or volume geometric eigenmodes using their own data (See `demo_eigenmode_calculation.sh`)

 ## File descriptions